-We are an award winning RIBA Chartered Practice based in London, working on all types of projects with a specialty in Housing & Community projects and high end Interior Design fit outs and Urban Design.
+We are an award winning RIBA Chartered Practice based in London and Cork, working on all types of projects with a specialty in Housing & Community projects and high end Interior Design fit outs and Urban Design.

 As architects we have a reputation for providing quality robust sustainable designs.
 We provide a full professional service from initial consultation to completion and help clients develop their brief of requirements.
 We have vision to create spaces and places for people’s needs and the communication skills to help develop a dialogue and listen to our clients.